GeorgeTan615/Simple-Blockchain/README.md

 - Instances of the application can be synchronized (blockchain state & transactions in transaction pool) with each other using Websockets.
 Refer to section below on how to achieve this.

 ## How to Run Program Conveniently
-After cloning the repo, run `docker-compose up` at the root directory to directly spin up 3 blockchain nodes that are synchronized with each other.
+After cloning the repo, run `docker-compose up` at the root directory to directly spin up 3 blockchain server nodes that are synchronized with each other.

 ## How to Run Program Manually
 Head to the `/cmd/blockchain` directory and enter the command `go run .`.